Vyral/lee-yousef-blog/_posts/2016-10-07-how-do-recent-changes-to-home-financing-affect-you.md

 {% include pullquote.html %}

-Let’s look at the big picture. **Currently, if you qualify for a $647,000 mortgage and you wait until after October 17th to secure a firm offer on a home, the amount that you qualify for will decrease to $500,000.** This price change could mean that you will not be able to move into your favorite neighborhood, or maybe that you’ll have to choose a smaller or older home to move into.
+Let’s look at the big picture. **Currently, if you qualify for a $647,000 mortgage and you wait until after October 17th to make a firm offer on a home, the amount that you qualify for will decrease to $500,000.** This price change could mean that you will not be able to move into your favorite neighborhood, or maybe that you’ll have to choose a smaller or older home to move into.
 The upside is that if interest rates are to increase, you’ll know that you will be able to afford your monthly payments.

 Based on the numbers from last year, we estimate that one-third of the homes that were approved in the past year would not be approved in this coming year due to the new rule changes.